MicrosoftDocs/common-data-model-and-service/common-data-model/automotive-accelerator.md

 ---
-title: Automotive accelerator - Dynamics 365 | Microsoft Docs
+title: Dynamics 365 automotive accelerator  | Microsoft Docs
 description: Develop automotive solutions with the extensions to Common Data Model and the built-in forms, views, and dashboards of the Dynamics 365 automotive accelerator.
 author: smithy7
 ms.service: common-data-model